van-ta-cyberlogitec/nestjs-boilerplate/manual_implementation_guide.md

 This guide walks you through the manual steps to implement a new feature (e.g., **Inventory**) using PostgreSQL in this NestJS boilerplate.
 This is useful if you want to understand the underlying architecture or if you need to deviate from the standard scaffolding provided by Hygen.

 ## Overview

 The boilerplate follows a Clean Architecture approach with three main layers for each feature:

 1.  **Domain Layer**: Core business logic and interfaces (POJO/Typescript classes).
 2.  **Infrastructure Layer**: Database-specific implementations (TypeORM entities, Mappers, Repositories).
 3.  **Application Layer**: Entry points (Controllers, Services, DTOs).

 ---

+## Core Architectural Concepts

+To better understand how this boilerplate is structured, here are explanations of the key components:

+### 🎯 Domain Layer

+The **Domain Layer** is the heart of your application.
+It contains the core business logic, entities, and rules that define your feature.

+- **Purity**: This layer is "pure," meaning it does not depend on external frameworks (like TypeORM or NestJS).
+It should ideally be plain TypeScript classes.
+- **Business Logic**: Any rules that are specific to your business (e.g., "a user must be 18 to register") belong here.
+- **Decoupling**: By keeping the Domain layer independent, you ensure that your core business logic is easy to test and resistant to changes in external technologies.

+### 🏛️ Infrastructure Layer

+The **Infrastructure Layer** is responsible for all external concerns.
+It contains the "how" of the application—how data is stored, how messages are sent, and how external services are called.

+- **Purpose**: It isolates the core business logic from technical details like database drivers or specific third-party APIs.
+- **In this project**: It contains `persistence/`, which houses TypeORM entities, Repositories, and Mappers.

+### 💾 TypeORM

+**TypeORM** is an Object-Relational Mapper (ORM) that runs in Node.js.
+It allows you to write database queries using TypeScript classes and methods instead of raw SQL.

+- **Entities**: You define your database tables as TypeScript classes decorated with `@Entity()`.
+- **Synchronization**: It can automatically synchronize your database schema with your TypeScript models (though we use migrations for better control).

+### 🔄 Mapper

+A **Mapper** is a design pattern used to decouple different layers of the application.

+- **Role**: It converts **Persistence Entities** (TypeORM-specific classes) into **Domain Entities** (pure TypeScript classes), and vice-versa.
+- **Why?**: This ensures that your business logic (Domain) doesn't depend on TypeORM decorators or database-specific structures.
+If you change your database, you only update the Mapper, and the rest of your app stays the same.

+### 📦 Repository

+A **Repository** is an abstraction over data access.
+It provides a collection-like interface (e.g., `save()`, `find()`, `remove()`) for accessing domain objects.

+- **Abstraction**: It hides the complexity of database queries.
+The application layer (Services) calls the Repository without knowing whether the data is coming from PostgreSQL, an external API, or an in-memory cache.
+- **Interface vs. Implementation**: We define a `Repository Interface` (an abstract class) and then provide a specific `Relational Repository` (using TypeORM) or `Document Repository` (using Mongoose) that implements it.

+### 🚀 Application Layer

+The **Application Layer** acts as the entry point and orchestrator for your feature.

+- **Controllers**: Handle incoming HTTP requests, validate input, and return responses.
+- **Services**: Contain the coordination logic.
+They call the Repository to fetch or save data and apply any necessary business logic from the Domain.
+- **DTOs (Data Transfer Objects)**: Define the shape of data for requests and responses, ensuring that only valid data enters or leaves your application.

+---

 ## 1. Define the Domain Layer

 The domain layer contains the core business entity.

 ### Create `src/inventory/domain/inventory.ts`

 ```typescript
 import { ApiProperty } from '@nestjs/swagger';